 I missed her then when I thought I was tasting death, and I miss her now as I start the process all over again.

-That time of my life was so tumultuous and terrible, but looking back on it, reliving it with vivid clarity, makes me ache with sadness and grief.
+That time of my life was so tumultuous and terrible, but looking back on it, reliving it with vivid clarity, makes me ache with grief.

 But by that time, I had become something that I didn’t want to live with.
-It seemed the timing for me to find any peace just wouldn’t find me.
+It seemed the timing for peace just wouldn’t find me.